Mary and Jeff Bell Library

 How many copies should I make?

-You should contact your graduate department (for Masters candidates) or the Office of Graduate Studies (for Doctoral candidates) for the number of copies that they require.
+You should contact your graduate department (for Masters Candidates) for the number of copies that they require.
 Regardless of how many copies are presented for binding, the Library will always retain two of the copies for its collection (one may be electronic).
 Make sure you factor these two copies into the number of departmental and personal copies you will need.

 Where do I pay for binding the copies?